-5. SHALL create a subscription to the Participant Information of the PoC Session according to rules and procedures of [RFC3265] and [RFC4575];
+5. SHALL create a subscription to the Participant Information of the PoC Session according to rules and procedures of [RFC6665] and [RFC4575];

-6. SHALL generate a SIP 200 "OK" or a SIP 202 "Accepted" response to the SIP SUBSCRIBE request according to rules and procedures of [RFC3265] and [RFC4575];
+6. SHALL generate a SIP 200 response to the SIP SUBSCRIBE request according to rules and procedures of [RFC6665] and [RFC4575];

 7. SHALL set the Contact header of the SIP response to the address of the PoC Server;